 What is acne?

 Acne is a common skin disorder that offers tremendous psychological distress.
-Acne sufferers and those who suffer from a condition that dermatologists call RETENTION KERATOSIS, have over active sebaceous glands which cause the skin to clog with dead cells on the surface and this in turn results in bacteria breeding.
+Sufferers of pimples and those who suffer from a condition that dermatologists call RETENTION KERATOSIS, have over active sebaceous glands which cause the skin to clog with dead cells on the surface and this in turn results in bacteria breeding.

 Dead skin cells are constantly being shed from the epidermis.
 Sometimes, and especially in an oily skin, these cells are not sloughed away and so can build up, eventually falling back into the openings of the pores, and as a result the pore is blocked.